-We understand how overwhelming it can be when your child is diagnosed with cancer alongside the overload of information that comes with it.
 We’ve provided a list of organisations that provide a variety of different forms of support and help for families affected by childhood cancer.
 Click the organisation name to visit their website.

 Louise Stewart set up Heads High after her 7-year-old daughter found it hard to find suitable wigs after losing her hair during chemo.
 She has an online shop with products for children, teens and adults.